 A target is a molecule with several properties:

-Molecules with these properties are mostly members of signal pathways for proliferation or for apoptose.
-They can be targets for drugs, which stop the growth and spread of cancer cells.
-These drugs known as "targeted therapies" limit or avoid harm to normal cells.
+Molecules with these properties are mostly members of signal pathways for proliferation, for apoptosis, etc. They can be targets for drugs, which stop the growth and spread of cancer cells.
+These drugs are referred to as "targeted therapies".

 A biomarker is a measurable biological feature that acts as an indicator for a physiological, pathological or pharmacological process in the body2.

-Modern biology shows that such processes taking place in the body are driven and accompanied by changes in DNA, RNA, proteins and metabolites of the involved cells and tissues.
+Processes taking place in the body are driven and accompanied by changes in DNA, RNA, proteins and metabolites of the involved cells and tissues.
 For this reason, these molecular features can be employed as biomarkers for the aforementioned processes and therefore can convey medical predictions.
-For example:
+For example Biomarkers for assessment of individual disease risk, for early diagnosis, for prognosis, for response to therapy, for adverse drug reactions or for therapy monitoring.